Recoil-Order and Radiative Corrections to the aCORN Experiment: Comparison to previous experiments

 are the limits of the kinematically allowed range of $E_e$ for a given value of the proton kinetic energy $T$.
 Here $\Delta = M_n - M_p$ is the neutron-proton mass difference.
 The Fermi function $F(E_e - m_e)$ includes Coulomb corrections.
 Note that equation \ref{E:Piet} depends on $\lambda^2$ but not directly on the neutron $a$-coefficient of equation \ref{E:JTWeqn}.
 Now defining \cite{Byr02}

 equation \ref{E:Piet} can be rewritten as \cite{Str78}

 Previous experiments that obtained the neutron $a$-coefficient from the recoil proton spectrum \cite{Str78,Byr02,Bec20} measured $a_0$ as defined by equations \ref{E:a0}, \ref{E:Strat} (complete to first recoil order per equation \ref{E:Piet}).
-Experiments that obtain the $a$-coefficient from the angular correlation of beta electrons and recoil protons, such as aCORN and the currently-running Nab experiment \cite{Fry19} measure $a(E_e)$ given by equations \ref{E:JTWeqn}, \ref{E:aRecoil} to first recoil order.
+Experiments that obtain the $a$-coefficient from the angular correlation of beta electrons and recoil protons, such as aCORN and the currently-running Nab experiment \cite{Fry19} measure $a(E_e,\theta_{e\nu},\lambda)$ given by equation \ref{E:aRecoil} to first recoil order.
 These are not the same, but are equivalent functions of $\lambda^2$ when recoil order terms are omitted.
-In particular $a(E_e)$ is a function of beta electron energy, and depends in first recoil order on the weak magnetism form factor $f_2$, while $a_0$ does not.
-This distinction between $a_0$ and $a(E_e)$ has often been disregarded in the previous literature where ``$a$'' was typically used to refer both.
+In particular $a(E_e,\theta_{e\nu},\lambda)$ is a function of electron energy and depends in first recoil order on the weak magnetism form factor $f_2$, while $a_0$ does not.
+This distinction has often been disregarded in the previous literature where ``$a$'' was typically used to refer both.
+Here we will use $a_0$ to refer to the expression in equation \ref{E:a0}, and $\overline{a}$ to refer to the result measured by aCORN averaged over the Fermi beta spectrum and $\beta \cos\theta_{e\nu}$ as described in section \ref{S:aCORN}.
+We emphasize in this context that $a_0$ and $\overline{a}$, while different, are both complete to first recoil order.

-In light of this it is not sensible to precisely compare the aCORN result for $\langle a \rangle$ to $a_0$ measured by the proton recoil spectrum experiments.
+In light of this it is not meaningful to directly compare the aCORN result for $\overline{a}$ to $a_0$ measured by the proton recoil spectrum experiments.
 It is better to compare the results for $\lambda$, or equivalently $a_0$, determined by all the experiments.
 This comparison is shown in table \ref{T:lambda}, and for $\lambda$ in figure \ref{F:aSummary}.
-The aCORN result for $a_0$, calculated from $\lambda$ using equation \ref{E:a0}, differs from the $\langle a \rangle$ result (equation \ref{E:aCORNres}) by 2.3 \%.
-Results from these four experiments are in good agreement and yield the weighted average $\lambda = -1.2686 \pm 0.0025$.
+The aCORN result for $a_0$, calculated from $\lambda$ using equation \ref{E:a0}, differs from the $\overline{a}$ result (equation \ref{E:aBar}) by 2.4 \%.
+Results from these four experiments are in good agreement and yield the weighted average $\lambda = -1.2682 \pm 0.0025$.
 There is some tension between this and the Particle Data Group (PDG) 2022 \cite{PDG22} recommended value $\lambda = -1.2754 \pm 0.0013$ (expanded uncertainty).
-The $a$-coefficient average disagrees with the PERKEO III beta asymmetry result \cite{Mar19}: $\lambda = -1.27641 \pm 0.00056$ by more than 3$\sigma$.
+The $a$-coefficient average disagrees with the PERKEO III beta asymmetry result \cite{Mar19}: $\lambda = -1.27641 \pm 0.00056$ by more than 3$\sigma$, a discrepancy driven mainly by the aSPECT result \cite{Bec20}.